 Students can now self-enroll in the Alverno Library's APA Moodle course.
-This self-paced course covers the basics of in-text and reference list citation using APA citation style.
 Click here to access the course.
-You will be able to enroll after you sign into Moodle.
+Students will be able to enroll after logging into Moodle.

 To find books located at the Alverno Library, visit the library home page and use the TOPCAT search box.
 TOPCAT can be used to find items that your instructor put on Reserve or your class or to find textbooks.
 You can also use TOPCAT to search for and request books from other libraries in the SWITCH consortium.
 Questions?
 Please contact a librarian for assistance.

 Looking for new books or electronic books?
 Click the tabs located above this box.

 To find articles on a topic: Visit the library's Databases by Subject page and select

 Psychology & Social Work.
 Search for articles in any of the selected databases.

 Not sure where to begin?
 PsycINFO is highly recommended for finding scholarly articles on a wide variety of psychology topics.